Kappuccino111/SaneScanner-PapplRetrofit/README.md

-# 🖨️ Sane Scanner
+# 🖨️ SaneScanner-PapplRetrofit

-Sane Scanner is a dynamic project that lets users seamlessly connect with scanners.
+SaneScanner-PapplRetrofit is a dynamic project that lets users seamlessly connect with scanners.
 Whether you wish to interact directly or desire server-mode operation, Sane Scanner has got you covered!
 It harnesses the power of the **SANE** (Scanner Access Now Easy) library and **Microhttpd** for scan services.

 > 🚧 **Work in Progress**: This project is actively being developed.
 Some parts may not function as expected.
 Stay tuned for updates!